Jump to recipe →

-Instant Pot pork roast is made with tender pearl onions, potatoes, mushrooms, and carrots.
-The whole meal is made in the Instant Pot and ready in under an hour!
+Instant Pot pork roast features tender pearl onions, potatoes, mushrooms, and carrots.
+From start to finish, the whole dish is ready to eat in under an hour!

 Pin this recipe now to save it for later